 Business transactions are usually interwoven.
 As such, ecommerce – though a kind of online business – is generally fueled by products created offline.
 The companies creating the products are not necessarily online businesses, but an online store which markets / sells them certainly is.

 Affiliate Marketing: a business practice whereby a person (or entity) earns commissions by promoting (or selling) the products or services of others.
-This practice – though widespread on the internet – is not just carried out online; it equally is offline.
+This practice – though widespread on the internet – is not just carried out online; it is offline as well.

 (Online) Publishing: Similar to what happens offline, folks publish and sell ebooks (electronic books) on various online marketplaces.